 FCS majors must see an advisor to prepare a Graduation Plan which outlines their individual course sequence.
 Some major classes may require the plan be presented on the first day of classes.
-See department office (Burk Hall 329) for information to include in the advising folder.
+See the department office in Burk Hall, Room 329 for information to include in the advising folder.
 Students who wish for credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from the major advisor and the department chair.

 A prescribed sequence of courses must be adhered to as some classes are offered only in the fall or spring semesters.
 All major courses must be passed with a letter grade of C- or better.
 CR/NC is not allowed.